Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Threats to Validity

 \subsection{Construct validity}

-Construct validity pertains to whether the study accurately measures the concepts it aims to investigate.
-A significant threat in this SLR is the comparison of results from different studies, which can be misleading if the studies use different methodologies or report metrics inconsistently.
-Directly comparing the precision, recall, and F1-scores of models trained on heterogeneous datasets without considering their context could lead to inaccurate conclusion.
+Construct validity concerns whether a study accurately measures the concepts it aims to investigate.
+A significant threat in this SLR is the comparison of results across studies, which can be misleading if studies employ different methodologies or report metrics inconsistently.
+Directly comparing the precision, recall, and F1 scores of models trained on heterogeneous datasets without considering their context may lead to inaccurate conclusions.

-To address this, we employed a grouping strategy to compare similar studies and ensured that the datasets were organized before any comparisons were made.
+To address this, we employed a grouping strategy to compare similar studies and ensured that the SATD tasks were organized before any comparisons were made.
 By contextualizing the results within groups, we aimed to make the comparisons more meaningful.
-Furthermore, this methodology is based on established practices within the field, notably exemplified by Hall et al. \cite{Hall2012AEngineering} and Malhotra \cite{malhotra2015systematic}, which similarly undertakes the task of comparing results across different studies to deduce broad-based insights into algorithmic performance in varying contexts.
+Furthermore, this methodology is based on established practices within the field, exemplified by Hall et al. \citep{Hall2012AEngineering} and Malhotra \citep{malhotra2015systematic}, which similarly compare results across studies to derive broad-based insights into algorithmic performance across varying contexts.

+Having considered the potential limitations of this study, we now summarize our key findings and contributions.
+The final section revisits the research questions, highlights the main takeaways, and outlines directions for future work to advance SATD detection research and tool development.